bodo-ai/PyDough/documentation/usage.md

 <!-- TOC --><a name="setting-up-in-jupyter-notebooks"></a>
 ## Setting Up in Jupyter Notebooks

 Once you have uv set up, you can run the command `uv run jupyter lab` from the PyDough directory to boot up a Jupyter lab process that will have access to PyDough.
+If you have installed PyDough via pip, you should be able to directly boot up a Jupyter lab process and it will have access to the PyDough module.

 Once JupyterLab is running, you can either navigate to an existing notebook file or create a new one.
 In that notebook file, follow these steps in the notebook cells to work with PyDough: